 This blogpost will explain how 3rd party technologies used to build your online web presence are exposed online.
 Those technologies and frameworks are also an often overlooked part of your organization's attack surface.
-The Sweepatic Reconnaissance Platform discovers and tracks these technologies for you so you can monitor, analyze and take appropriate action in case they badly impact your organization's security posture.
+The Sweepatic Platform discovers and tracks these technologies for you so you can monitor, analyze and take appropriate action in case they badly impact your organization's security posture.

 Knowing your organization's infrastructure is always the first step in protecting it against threat actors.
 After all what you don't know, you can't protect!Follow us on Twitter for updates @sweepatic